 Discover the secrets of London's historic waterways at our next major exhibition.

-Paintings, prints and contemporary art will show how these waterways have changed over the centuries, and previously unseen artefacts from excavations of the Fleet River and elsewhere hint at the diverse industrial, economic and religious roles these rivers have previously played.
+Historic and contemporary artworks from artists, poets and authors will also show how London’s rivers have played an important role in the city’s imaginations.
+Previously unseen artefacts from excavations of the River Fleet and elsewhere hint at the diverse industrial, economic and religious roles these rivers have played over the centuries.

 The intriguing histories of the River Effra, Fleet, Neckinger, Lea, Wandle, Tyburn, Walbrook and Westbourne will all feature in the exhibition.
 Each river will highlight a broader theme such as poverty, industry, development, effluence, manipulation, activism, sacred association and restoration.